Transcript

 00:04:21 For now, it's completely free and linked below this lesson.

-00:04:25 So, simply grab it while you can and store it somewhere, so the next time you're doing something cool with Tailwind, you can always refer to it.
+00:04:25 Simply grab it while you can and store it somewhere, so the next time you're doing something cool with TailWind, you always refer to it.

-00:04:31 It'll also help with one of the biggest problems that people experience when first diving into Tailwind.
+00:04:31 It'll also help with one of biggest problems that people experience when first diving into Tail Wind.

 00:04:37 And that is, how on earth do you remember all those Tailwind classes?